Non-Cartesian Guarded Recursion with Daggers: Dagger and Rig Structure in Guarded Models

 \subsection{Background: Dagger Rig Categories}

 We start with the notion of \emph{dagger}.
-A category $\CC$ is a \emph{dagger category} if there a contravariant endofunctor $(-)\dg \colon \CC\op \to \CC$ such that $X\dg = X$ for all objects $X$ and $f\dg\!\dg = f$ for all morphisms $f$ in $\CC$.
+A category $\CC$ is a \emph{dagger category} if there is a contravariant endofunctor $(-)\dg \colon \CC\op \to \CC$ such that $X\dg = X$ for all objects $X$ and $f\dg\!\dg = f$ for all morphisms $f$ in $\CC$.
 A functor $F$ between dagger categories is a \emph{dagger functor} if $F(f\dg) = F(f)\dg$ for all morphisms $f$.
 As a model of computation, the dagger means that there is a sound way to \emph{reverse} programs.

-\begin{remark} Reversible in the context of reversible programming does not mean that all programs are bijections.
-They admit an inverse, but it may be partial. \end{remark}
+Note that `reversibility' in the context of reversible programming does not mean that all programs are bijections.
+They admit an inverse, but it may be partial.

 \begin{example} The category of sets and bijective functions is a dagger category.
 If the function $f \colon X \to Y$ is bijective, its dagger is $f\inv \colon Y \to X$. \end{example}